Cabeza77/particle_code/README.md

     plot_particles_crystallinity.py fargo_datadir output_dir

 Plots the particle positions in the disk colorcoded with their crystallinity fraction.
 Also shown are the positions of the planet and of the L4 and L5 Lagrange points.

+    plot_single_particle.py fargo_datadir output_dir particleID

+Plots a shitload o parameters of the particle with the identifier particleID.